In This Article

 In the absence of any serious structural problems like ulcers or hiatus hernia, the dyspepsia is termed ‘functional dyspepsia’.

-Some of the symptoms of functional dyspepsia, like acidity and heartburn, can overlap with other conditions like GERD (Gastro-Intestinal Reflux Disease).
+Some of the symptoms of dyspepsia, like acidity and heartburn, can overlap with other conditions like GERD (Gastro-Intestinal Reflux Disease).
 In fact, some recent research has suggested that FD and GERD overlap to such an extent that they could perhaps be considered related diseases.

 The first step is to get a confirmed diagnosis of functional dyspepsia.
 Sometimes, functional dyspepsia can be caused by a Helicobacter pylori infection.
 You may be prescribed a course of antibiotics to eliminate the bacterial infection.
 Dietary supplements can help in the battle against H Pylori too.
 In some people, the elimination of this bacterium does not result in complete relief from the dyspepsia.
 Ginger and artichoke extracts can provide specific relief from functional dyspepsia.